athankefalas/swift-toasts/README.md

 ⏲️ Deterministic scheduler based Toast presentation.

-🍎 Compatible with multiple Apple's platforms and all SwiftUI versions.
+🍎 Compatible with multiple Apple platforms and all SwiftUI versions.

 🛠️ Variety of ways that can be used to present Toasts using SwiftUI inspired APIs.